saisudheerp/Aps_portfolio/README.md

 ### 3. Patient Record Management

 For managing and retrieving patient records efficiently, a linear search would be too slow.
 The best approach would be using a Binary Search Tree (BST) for efficient insertion, deletion, and search operations.
-Time Complexity and Space complexity is O(n).
+Time Complexity and Space complexity are O(n).
 Here is my code for [BST implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/bst.c).

 ### 4. Prescription Management